CHAPTER VII. PUBLIC UTILITIESCHAPTER VII. PUBLIC UTILITIES\Article 10. Water Conservation

 (Ord.
 3203; Code 2015; Ord.
 3425)

-Violations of this article shall be a municipal offense and may be prosecuted in Municipal Court.
+Violations of this article, including any mandatory conservation measure adopted by resolution pursuant to this article, shall be a municipal offense and may be prosecuted in Municipal Court.
 Any person so charged and found guilty in Municipal Court of violating the provisions in this article shall be guilty of a municipal offense.
 Each calendar day in which a violation is observed shall constitute a separate offense.
 The penalty for an initial violation shall be a mandatory fine of One Hundred Dollars ($100.00).
 In addition, such customer may be required by the Court to serve a definite term of confinement in the City or County jail, which shall be fixed by the Court and which shall not exceed thirty (30) days.
 The penalty for a second or subsequent conviction shall be a mandatory fine of Five Hundred Dollars ($500.00).
 In addition, such customer may be required by the Court to serve a definite term of confinement in the City or County jail, which shall be fixed by the Court and which shall not exceed thirty (30) days.

 Nothing in this Article shall limit the ability of any properly authorized City official from terminating the supply of water to any or all customers upon the determination of the City Manager that emergency termination of water service is required to protect the health and safety of the public, or for any other emergency, as required or authorized by ordinance, or as otherwise deemed necessary by the Governing Body.